streeve/Cabana/paper/paper.md

 to enable easy testing.
 For Fortran integration, a separate repository exemplifies using `Cabana` with Fortran applications [@copa].
-Many proxy applications have also been developed using `Cabana`: `CabanaMD` for MD, `CabanaPIC` for plasma PIC, and `ExaMPM` for the material point method (MPM) [@copa].
+Many proxy applications have also been developed using `Cabana`: `CabanaMD` for MD, `CabanaPIC` for plasma PIC, `ExaMPM` for the material point method (MPM), and `HACCabana` for N-body cosmology [@copa].
 Proxy apps are relatively simple representations of the main physics in production applications and have proven useful within the `Cabana` development process for demonstrating library needs, capability, and performance.

 ## Application adoption and future work

-`Cabana` is designed for high-performance, large-scale particle simulations, with early adoption by the `XGC` plasma physics code [@Scheinberg:2019], as well as a new production MPM code for additive manufacturing, both a part of ECP.
+`Cabana` is designed for high-performance, large-scale particle simulations, with early adoption by the `XGC` plasma physics code [@Scheinberg:2019], as well as the new `PicassoMPM` code for additive manufacturing, both a part of ECP.
 The proxy apps developed thus far also demonstrate the potential for rapid prototyping of particle codes on emerging hardware and interactions with hardware vendors.
 One important aspect of continuing work is consistent